3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 up to one \<color> element, and an arbitray number of \<property> elements.

 The child elements modify the enclosing \<mesh> in two fundamentally different ways:
-1. the child \<boundary> element (if it exists) determines the geometry of the \<mesh object>.
+1. the child \<boundary> element (if it exists) determines the geometry of the \<mesh> object.
-2. the other child elements modify color, material compostion and other arbitrary properties of the \<mesh object>.
+2. the other child elements modify color, material compostion and other arbitrary properties of the \<mesh> object.

 We need to define the clipping surface of a mesh with a \<volumedata> element.
 The clipping surface is defined as follows:
 1. If no \<boundary> element exists, the clipping surface is defined by the surface of the enclosing \<mesh> element.
 This implicitly takes into account any geometry defined by e.g. the beamlattices specification.